Understanding Chain-of-Thought in LLMs through Information Theory: Discussion and Limitations

 \section{Discussion and Limitations}

-In this paper, we introduce a novel information-theoretic approach for evaluating Chain-of-Thought (CoT) reasoning in large language models (LLMs) without the need for annotated intermediate steps.
-We present a comprehensive framework for modeling the CoT process, and the results demonstrate the effectiveness of our algorithm in identifying erroneous reasoning steps across diverse experimental settings.
-We consistently outperform existing baselines, including Outcome Reward Models (ORM) \citep{havrilla2024glore} and Math-Shepherd \citep{wang2024mathshepherdverifyreinforcellms} as shown in our extensive experimental section.
-However, it's important to note that that are some limitations to our approach.
+In this paper, we introduce a novel information-theoretic approach to evaluate Chain-of-Thought (CoT) reasoning in LLMs without annotated intermediate steps.
+Our framework effectively identifies erroneous reasoning across diverse settings and consistently outperforms baselines, including Outcome Reward Models (ORMs) \citep{havrilla2024glore} and Math-Shepherd (MS) \citep{wang2024mathshepherdverifyreinforcellms}.
+However, our approach does have some limitations.

-For example, our method necessitates additional training of the supervisor model, which can be computationally demanding.
-Future research could investigate the use of in-context learning techniques to estimate information gain, potentially reducing the need for extra training and enhancing both the accessibility and efficiency of the approach.
-Secondly, sample-wise detection introduces further challenges that may lead to erroneous conclusions.
-A language model may occasionally arrive at the correct answer by chance, even if a particular sub-task is unidentifiable.
-Although this occurrence should not significantly impact the overall task-wise information gain, it could result in inaccurate outcomes for sample-wise information gain in such `lucky' cases.
-Finally, while our method does not require correctness labels for every step, we still need to categorize each step according to its respective sub-task.
-However, this limitation is not unique to our model, as both ORM and Math-Shepherd also rely on such labels to draw sub-task-specific conclusions.
+Although our method avoids human-annotated step-wise data, it requires additional training of the supervisor model, which is computationally expensive.
+Future work could explore in-context learning to estimate information gain, reducing training needs and improving efficiency.
+Additionally, while our method does not require correctness labels for every step, we still need to categorize each step according to its respective sub-task.
+However, this limitation is not unique to our method, as both ORM and MS also rely on such labels to draw sub-task-specific conclusions.

+Lastly, while we focus on logical and mathematical datasets, our method also extends to other domains requiring CoT reasoning, such as Blocks World \citep{slaney2001blocks}.
+As we discuss in Appendix \ref{app:beyond-maths-data}, this is an interesting avenue which we leave for future research.